-Since 1939, the Maryland Department of Natural Resources and its predecessor agencies have been monitoring the status of the State's oyster population by means of annual field surveys - one of the longest running programs of this kind in the world.
+Since 1939, the Maryland Department of Natural Resources and its predecessor agencies have monitored the State's oyster population by means of annual field surveys - one of the longest running programs of this kind in the world.

-Integral to the Fall Oyster Survey are four indices intended to assess Maryland's oyster populations: the Spatfall Intensity Index, a measure of recruitment success and potential increase of the population obtained from a subset of 53 oyster bars; the Oyster Disease Index, which documents disease infection levels and rates as derived from a subset of 43 oyster bars; the Total Observed Mortality Index, an indicator of annual mortality rates of post-spat stage oysters calculated from the 43 oyster bar Disease Index, which measures the number and weight of oysters from the 43 Disease Bar subset relative to the 1993 baseline.
+Integral to the Fall Oyster Survey are four types of indices intended to assess the status and trends in Maryland's oyster populations: the Spatfall Intensity Index, a measure of recruitment success and potential increase of the population obtained from a subset of 53 oyster bars; Oyster Disease Indices, which document disease infection levels as derived from a subset of 43 oyster bars; the Total Observed Mortality Index, an indicator of annual mortality rates of post-spat stage oysters calculated from the 43 oyster bar Disease Index subset; and the Biomass Index, which measures the number and weight of oysters from the 43 Disease Bar subset relative to the 1993 baseline.

-The 2015 Fall Oyster Survey was conducted from 1 October to 8 December throughout the Maryland portion of the Chesapeake Bay and its tributaries, including the Potomac River.
-A total of 323 samples were collected from 259 oyster bars.
-Despite a generally low spatset, the results were otherwise encouraging, with sustained multi-year trends of low disease pressure, below-average mortality, and elevated biomass.
+The 2016 Fall Oyster Survey was conducted from 11 October to 28 November throughout the Maryland portion of the Chesapeake Bay and its tributaries, including the Potomac River.
+A total of 327 samples were collected from 272 oyster bars.
+Sites monitored included natural oyster bars, oyster seed production areas, seed and shell plantings, and sanctuaries.
+The sampling results indicated that although the spatfall index was above the long-term median for the second consecutive year, increasing disease and observed mortality levels associated with continued elevated salinities are cause for concern.